mattdesl/gifenc/README.md

 ## Web Workers

+For the best speed, you should use workers to split this work across multiple threads.
+Compare these encoding speeds with 150 frames of 1024x1024px GIF in Chrome:

+- Main thread only: ~6 seconds
+- Split across 4 workers: ~2 seconds

+This library will run fine in a worker with ES support, but there is currently no built-in worker API, and it's up to the developer to implement their own worker architecture and handle bundling.

-Currently there is no API or example for use with Web Workers, but there are a number of approaches that could be taken.
-The simplest, and the one used in my [Looom exporter](https://github.com/mattdesl/looom-tools/blob/dd04eb2985a8defec3dc9874600ca033bda5d96f/site/components/record.js#L250), is to:
+The simplest architecture, and the one used in my [Looom exporter](https://github.com/mattdesl/looom-tools/blob/dd04eb2985a8defec3dc9874600ca033bda5d96f/site/components/record.js#L250), is to:

 - Send the RGBA pixel data of each frame to one worker amongst a pool of multiple workers
 - In the worker, do quantization, apply palette, and then use `GIFEncoder({ auto: false })` to write a 'chunk' of GIF without a header or end-of-stream
 - Send the encoded bytes view back to the main thread, which will store the chunk into a linear array
 - Once all streams have been encoded and their workers responded with encoded chunks, you can write all frames sequentially into a single GIF stream

-(TODO: It would be good to have an example of this in the `test` folder!)
+There is an example of this in [./test/encode_web_workers.html](./test/encode_web_workers.html) which uses [./test/worker.js](./test/worker.js).
+Future versions of this library might include a pre-bundled worker API built-in for easier use.

 ## How GIF Encoding Works